Signed Into Law

 Which agencies enforce SB1418?

-SB1418 is enforced by Texas Education Agency and Commissioner of Education.
+SB1418 is enforced by Commissioner of Education and Texas Education Agency (TEA).

 Q

-The compliance urgency for SB1418 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1418 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q